AntMelet/Effect-of-host-plant/README.md

 Replicate: a number identifing the replicate for the different groups
 Area: surface covered by the inoculated fungus after 5 days of growth.
 Surface expressed in square millimeters

-Sequences: this folder contains all raw sequences, including the sequences from the samples, positive and negative controls